shizuka/confursion/_wiki/characters/jane-doe.md

 ## Bio

 Jane Doe is a sika deer who works as a journalist for the commune.
 She has golden brown fur, dark brown eyes, and three points on each antler.
+Her hair is down over her shoulders and occasionally tied back in a messy bun.
 Like all members of her species, despite being an adult she has retained fawn-like spots.

-Before she transformed, Jane was a mixed race [Japanese-American](https://en.wikipedia.org/wiki/Japanese_Americans) trans woman working as a secretary.
+Before she transformed, Jane was a mixed race [Japanese-American](https://en.wikipedia.org/wiki/Japanese_Americans) trans woman working an office job.
 After her transformation, she took up journalism to help the stories of anthros like herself be shared.
-She was already a trans activist, becoming an anthro activist was just another piece of the pie now.
+She was already an activist, becoming an *anthro* activist was just another piece of the pie now.

 Jane is [Deaf](https://en.wikipedia.org/wiki/Deaf_culture) and knows four languages; English, Japanese, [American Sign Language](https://en.wikipedia.org/wiki/American_Sign_Language) and [Japanese Sign Language](https://en.wikipedia.org/wiki/Japanese_Sign_Language).